richardschoen/workwithibmipdm/README.md

 There may be a few others I have not listed yet.....

 ## PC Requirements
 Windows 10 and above.
-So far only tested on Windows 10 and 11.
+So far only tested on Windows 11.

 App is based on .Net 10 so no special .Net runtimes or frameworks should be needed other than the app package.